- Sumatran rhinos are one of the most endangered large mammals on the planet, with no more than 80 left in the wild.

 Speaking with them sheds light on a complicated history of spoiled efforts, delayed action, breakthroughs in conservation and breeding practices, and impactful efforts that are holding the line for this extremely vulnerable mammal.
 To learn more, one can also read Mongabay’s twin series authored by Hance on the conservation efforts and the scientific advances made in their captive breeding, here:

 Mongabay Explores is a special podcast series that speaks with experts from the field working to protect the critically threatened forests and wildlife of Sumatra.
 It is published bi-weekly opposite the main podcast, and dives into the unique beauty and key issues of this one of a kind landscape by speaking with key people working to protect it.
 Episode 1, where we speak with a Goldman Prize winner from Sumatra, Rudi Putra, can be heard here.

-One can subscribe to the Mongabay Newscast on Android, the Google Podcasts app, Apple Podcasts, Stitcher, TuneIn, RSS, Castbox, Pocket Casts, or it can be heard via Pandora or Spotify.
+One can subscribe to Mongabay Explores on the Google Podcasts app, Apple Podcasts, Stitcher, Spotify or Audible, or the podcast provider of your choice.
 You can also listen to all of our episodes via the podcast homepage, here.

 Music heard during this episode was by Sorbatua Siallagan, chief of the Dolok Parmonangan Indigenous community.
 The song is called “Gondang tu Mulajadi,” where Gondang means ‘music’ and also ‘prayer,’ and Mulajadi means God.
 This kind of music is typically performed when Indigenous communities in Batak areas of Sumatra conduct rituals.
 Series theme music heard at the podcast’s beginning and end is called “Putri Tangguk” and was licensed via Pond5.